Ad Agency Services & Roles

 What's the Team Makeup of an Agency?

-The “village” concept is real.
+The "village" concept is real.
 Great work is rarely the result of one superhero doing everything.
-When you hire an agency, you gain access to a roster of roles that would cost a fortune to hire full-time:
+Ad Agency Services give you access to a roster of roles that would cost a fortune to hire full-time:

 Account/Project Manager: Keeps the trains running on time, managing timelines and approvals.